LogtalkDotOrg/logtalk3/library/java/NOTES.md

 get a Java error saying that the AWT cannot be started.
 In alternative, try to run the example from within the SWI-Prolog macOS application instead of using the shell integration script.
-This issue is due to a macOS Java issue that's orthogonal to both LVM/SWI-Prolog/YAP and Logtalk.
+This issue is due to a macOS Java issue that's orthogonal to both Prolog backends and Logtalk.